The Privacy, Data Protection and Cybersecurity Law Review: Netherlands

 The year in review

 Enforcement by the Dutch DPA is often initiated following complaints made by data subjects, current affairs brought to public attention by politicians, or the results of investigative journalism.
 Data subjects continue to find their way to the Dutch DPA with complaints.
-In its annual report for 2019, the Dutch DPA notes that it received almost 28,000 complaints from individuals, an increase of 79 per cent over the number of complaints received in 2018.2 The Dutch DPA notes that most complaints concerned a violation of a data subject's right, such as the right of access and the right to erasure.
+In its annual report for 2020, the Dutch DPA notes that it received almost 26,000 complaints from individuals.3 The Dutch DPA notes that most complaints concerned a violation of a data subject's right, such as the right of access and the right to erasure.
 Organisations are, therefore, recommended to implement robust data subjects' rights processes and handle requests with due care.

 i Privacy and data protection legislation and standards